GoogleContainerTools/skaffold/docs/content/en/docs/workflows/debug.md

 #### .NET Core (runtime: `dotnet`, protocols: `vsdbg`)

-.NET Core applications are configured to be deployed along with `vsdbg`.
+.NET Core applications are configured to be deployed along with `vsdbg` for VS Code.

 .NET Core application are recognized by:
 - the presence of a standard .NET environment variable: